Throupy/fieldnotes/README.md

 - [ ] Upload backend code to GH
 - [ ] Collaborative 'live updates' i.e. you don't have to switch pages to see updated.
 Allocate about 3 years to do this - expecting issues!!
 - [ ] Should workspace state be in Authcontext? probably not.
-- [ ] Style workspace switcher better
+- [X] Style workspace switcher better
 - [ ] Title update causes couchDB sync with every char entered
 - [ ] Context menu improvements - text wrapping and maybe use shadcn popover?
+- [ ] Disable spellcheck in code blocks